|

 But the platform is also

-dedicated to ban users that do not comply with the rules.
-Tactics like farm-bots, payola and fake streams
+dedicated to banning users who do not comply with the rules.
+Tactics like farm-bots, payola, and fake streams

 won't be tolerated.
 Once Spotify finds out, they will